How To Start A Wellness Journey That Makes You Feel Good

 You will also find that by journaling, reflecting and setting boundaries, you are more likely to stick to your wellness plan as you have more confidence and trust in yourself.

 Your wellness journey is not going to be a quick-fix solution.
 It is a lifelong process that you need to work on every day.
-So make sure you are enjoying it.
+So make sure you are having fun with it.

 If your wellness journey doesn’t make you feel happy (or healthy) then tear it up and start over.

-And be aware that your needs may change as you do, so you might need to adjust your journey accordingly.
+It’s also important to note that your needs may change over time (especially if you reach your goals and want to set new ones) so you might need to adjust your journey accordingly.

 “Life is not about the destination, but about the journey instead.
 We get so caught up in focusing on the final goal that life just passes us by in the process.
 In many ways well-being is the same.
 Well-being is not suddenly achieved once we attain these goals, it is with us all the way.”